nplrkn/alsoran/plan.md

 Other ideas while we wait in the hope that https://github.com/gabhijit/hampi gets an encode function.
--  get rid of haphazard error conversion - see TODOs
+   - Maintain + Retry - i.e. test plan is
+   - 1. start up Alsoran first then Free5GC
+   - 2. start up free5G first then Alsoran
+   - 3. kill and restart Free5GC

+-  test the sctp receive function
 -  get info / trace levels right
--  test the sctp receive function
 -  See if the aper codec used in work is open source.
 -  Implement the node controller / investigate OpenAPI
 -  Be test driven and get CI going

--  [blocked] Successful NG Setup with Free5G.
-   - NG Setup
-   - Maintain + Retry - i.e. test plan is
-   - 1. start up Alsoran first then Free5GC
-   - 2. start up free5G first then Alsoran
-   - 3. kill and restart Free5GC

 ------

+-  [done] Successful NG Setup with Free5G.
+-  [done] get rid of haphazard error conversion - see TODOs
 -  [done] clean up sctp_association.rs
 -  [done] Clippy
 -  [done] send a fake ng setup and test the sctp receive function